oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

   ![Image alt text](images/sample1.png)

-4. The application is created and you are taken into the application overview tab where you can see your flows and pages.
+4. The application is created, and you are taken into the application overview tab where you can see your flows and pages.
 A flow is a part of your application that contains pages that relate to each other.
 An application can contain multiple flows, and a flow can contain many pages.

 5. Double click the **main-start** page that was created in the main flow.
 This will open the page in the visual editor.

-   If you add another paragraph, add 3 spaces before the line.

 ## Task 2: Designing your page

 1. Let's explore the areas of the visual editor.
 Note that you can click on the various tabs to expand/collapse areas of your development environment.

-  Use tables sparingly:

   | #| Tab | Functionality |
   | --- | --- | --- |